muon-build/muon/doc/contributing.md

 type>/<function name>.c`.

 When declaring a new function, you need to add it to the "impl\_tbl" at the bottom of the file.
-All functions should call `interp_args()` before they do anything, even if they don't take any arguments.  `interp_args` takes 3 arrays, conventionally named `an` (args, normal), `ao` (args, optional), and `akw` (args, keyword).
+All functions should call `pop_args()` before they do anything, even if they don't take any arguments.  `pop_args` takes 3 arrays, conventionally named `an` (args, normal), `ao` (args, optional), and `akw` (args, keyword).
 Any of these may be NULL.
-In particular, if they are all NULL then the function takes no arguments, and `interp_args` will ensure this is the case.
+In particular, if they are all NULL then the function takes no arguments, and `pop_args` will ensure this is the case.

 Arguments should specify what types they accept by bitwise or-ing `tc_`-prefixed